EKGF/ekg-method/docs/process/plan/envision.md

 # Envision

 <!--summary-start-->
-_Create a vision that is shared by all key-stakeholders._
+_Create a vision for the EKG that is shared by all key-stakeholders._
 _This is about “the why” long term._
 <!--summary-end-->